pavarte/PCHIC-ABC-Prediction/README.md

 ### Step 4.
 Computing the ABC Score

-Compute ABC scores by combining Activity (as calculated by ```run.neighborhoods.py```) and imputed PCHi-C. We modified predict.py to optimise for PCHiC imputation, so please refer to our version of predict.py when running the ABC Scores using our version of imputed PCHiC.
+Compute ABC scores by combining Activity (as calculated by ```run.neighborhoods.py```) and imputed PCHi-C. We modified predict.py to work with output from PCHiC imputation, so please refer to our version of predictor.py when running the ABC Scores using our version of imputed PCHiC.
 Please include ```--hic_type bedpe``` flag.

 Sample Command: